Tomato Sandwich with Basil Mayo

 Ingredients in the Basil Mayo

-- Lemon juice – the lemon juice brightens up the basil mayo and makes it taste like summer.
+- Lemon juice – A touch of little lemon brightens everything up and makes the basil mayo taste more bright and summery.

 Ingredients in the Tomato Sandwich